kirinwang1125/kirinwang1125/BRIO_PRIVACY_POLICY.md

 ## 1. Introduction

-Welcome to **Brio** ("we," "our," or "us").
-Brio is an AI-powered romance social simulation platform that creates immersive, personalized experiences through conversational AI characters.
+Welcome to **BOOMO** ("we," "our," or "us").
+BOOMO is an AI-powered romance social simulation platform that creates immersive, personalized experiences through conversational AI characters.

 This Privacy Policy explains how we collect, use, store, and protect your personal information when you use our iOS application and related services (collectively, the "Services").

-**By using Brio, you consent to the practices described in this Privacy Policy.**
+**By using BOOMO, you consent to the practices described in this Privacy Policy.**

 ---